mui/material-ui/docs/data/joy/components/grid/grid.md

 ## Auto-layout

-The Auto-layout makes the _items_ equitably share the available space.
+The Auto-layout makes the grid items equitably share the available space.
-That also means you can set the width of one _item_ and the others will automatically resize around it.
+That also means you can set the width of one grid item and the others will automatically resize around it.

 {{"demo": "AutoGrid.js", "bg": true}}